Ashu-1126/Blood-Group-Detection/README.md

 🎯 How to Run Locally
 1️⃣ Clone the Repository

-git clone https://github.com/your-username/your-repo.git cd your-repo
+git clone https://github.com/Ashu-1126/Blood-Group-Detection.git cd Blood-Group-Detection

 2️⃣ Install Dependencies

 pip install -r requirements.txt

 3️⃣ Run the Streamlit App
-sh
-Copy
-Edit

 streamlit run app.py

 It will open in your browser at http://localhost:8501/ 🚀